Simple Landscaping Ideas for Front Yards

 Borders of flowers, bulbs, or ground covers can be used with, or instead of, other edgings.
-Use the plants with the proper ultimate spread and good year-round appearance.
-Don't set the plants so close to the walk that they overgrow it.
+Use the plants with the proper ultimate spread and an attractive year-round appearance.
+Keep plants far enough away to avoid overgrowth.

-Every house facade and site have visual assets and liabilities.
-The well-done front yard highlights the pleasing points and masks the poor ones.
+Every house facade and site has visual assets and liabilities.
+The well-done front yard highlights the appealing points and masks the poor ones.

 All the elements of good design come into play as you arrange your component parts for the ideal front yard.
 But don't be put off by the aesthetic terms—balance, scale, unity, and the like—used by designers.
 All are largely a matter of common sense.
 If a scene pleases your eye, then it's probably well designed.

 If your house needs or will adapt to your desire for a special theme garden like colonial, cottage, Oriental, or Spanish, the look must begin in the front yard.
 Themes are successful only if you unify all the garden aspects carefully.

 You'll also need to determine if your preference is for, and your site demands, a formal or informal landscape.
 Formal garden settings include strong geometric lines and architectural features, clipped hedges, and uniformly shaped plants and beds.
 Informal designs are marked by free-flowing, natural-looking elements.
 Generally, informal home styles and sloping land require less rigid landscapes.
 Formal houses and flat land can be treated either way.

 To achieve balance in a landscape, try to position elements so they give equal weight—through size, color, texture, or other aspects—to each side of a scene.
 How formal this weighting should be again is dictated by the style of house and personal preference.
 Symmetrical houses often look best when each feature and plant is duplicated on the opposite side of a front walk (as long as the walk isn't too long or too narrow).
 Most houses, though, are asymmetrical, since they have only one garage or drive.
 In this case, balance is more subtle.
 Perhaps a tall tree belongs on the side opposite the driveway.